 Needless to say I am thrilled to have one of my favorite composers scoring my short film.

 The Latent Germ of Madness will be released publicly very, very soon.

 An ash-collecting robot witnesses the collapse of the universe as he slowly drifts through outer space.

 Big news!
 Recently I acquired the rights to adapt Joel Priddy‘s wonderful comic The Long Slow Flight of the Ashbot into a short film.
 The comic is a short story about an ash collecting robot floating through space over the course of eons, slowly witnessing the collapse of the universe…

-It will be part III (of three) of a series I’ll be creating over the next year or so (in reverse chronological order) conceptualizing an origin story for Artificial Intelligence.
-Tentative title: The Robot Scriptures
+It will be part III (of three) of The Robot Scriptures.
+I’ll be creating the trilogy over the next year or so (in reverse chronological order) conceptualizing an origin story for Artificial Intelligence.

 This particular story, though being quite simple, alludes to very complex ideas and theories – time, space, creation, seclusion.
 In the comic, Priddy has taken a simple 9 square panel format and ripped apart conventions and expectations through his use of composition and form, in many cases allowing the panels to be read both like a normal book (left to right, top to bottom), but also as a whole – really quite genius.